Valer100/winaccent/README_v2.0.0.md

 | accent_dark_2 | #003E92 | <img src="https://github.com/Valer100/winaccent/blob/main/assets/colors/accent_light_2.png?raw=true"> |
 | accent_dark_3 | #001A68 | <img src="https://github.com/Valer100/winaccent/blob/main/assets/colors/accent_light_3.png?raw=true"> |

-You can get the accent color used in lockscreen, UAC (Windows 10), welcome screen (Windows 8.x), start menu (Windows 8.x) and other elements using `accent_menu` variable (usually it's the same color as `accent_normal`, but can be modified in the registry).
+You can get the accent color used in lockscreen, UAC (Windows 10), welcome screen and start menu (Windows 8.x) and other elements using `accent_menu` variable (usually it's the same color as `accent_normal`, but can be modified in the registry).

 > [!WARNING]
 > The variables will return the colors in HEX color strings (e.g. `#RRGGBB`).
 If you need an RGB tuple instead of a HEX color string, use the `hex_to_rgb()` function.
 More information is provided in the [Convert HEX color string to RGB tuple](#convert-hex-color-string-to-rgb-tuple) section.